 - Over one hundred reader comments on this article, most containing slurs against the police for general ineptitude or against me for either not knowing where I got the bill, having any expectations of the police, or in fact having counterfeited the money myself;

-- A pleasant home visit on the morning following publication from a polite sergeant who kindly took my report and secured the evidence from me in my home, in his socks, no less (because I usually ask visitors to remove their footwear if they don’t mind—and the sergeant didn’t mind); and
+- A pleasant visit on the morning following publication from a sergeant who took my report and secured the evidence in my home, in his socks, no less (because I tend to ask visitors to remove their footwear if they don’t mind—and the polite sergeant didn’t mind); and

 - Another article by Machajski with a requisite and prompt update, titled Counterfeit hundred claimed by the police following publication by Wyborcza.

 The other version, or, ultimately, the version I care about more, consist of three pieces of advice to my fellow users of money:

 - One—counterfeits do occur.
 Check the bills you receive (at least the higher-denomination ones) by feeling them and holding them up to the light to check for the embedded security thread.
 Also do this with bills you are handing to a stranger, so that you’ll know your bill wasn’t fake, and so the person taking your money will see that you know it.